mParticle/docs/src/pages/integrations/adjust/feed/index.md

 [Adjust](https://www.adjust.com) is a business intelligence platform for mobile app marketers, combining attribution for advertising sources with advanced analytics and store statistics.

+## Enable the Feed

+### mParticle Configuration

+1. Select **Directory**, and click the Adjust tile.
+2. Click **Add Adjust to Setup**.
+3. Select the **Input Feed** Integration Type and click **Add to Setup**.
+4. Select the **Adjust** input configuration group to specify the configuration parameters:
+  * Configuration Name
+  * Act as Application
+5. Click **Create**.
+6. Copy the Token.

+### Adjust Configuration

+Follow [these instructions to configure the postback in Adjust](https://docs.adjust.com/en/special-partners/mparticle/) and enter the token copied above.

+In order to send Customer ID and MPID you must configure partner parameters `customer_id` and `MPID` respectively.
+[Adjust Partner Specific Setup](https://help.adjust.com/en/integrated-partners/mparticle#partner-specific-setup-instructions) can be done to include Customer ID and MPID in the postback.
+You also need to configure your mobile application to collect the respective ID as Partner Parameters via the Adjust SDK.
+You can get details on the Adjust configuration for partner parameters in [iOS](https://github.com/adjust/ios_sdk#session-partner-parameters) and [Android](https://github.com/adjust/android_sdk#session-partner-parameters).

 ## Event Types

-The purpose of the Adjust feed is to collect attribution and uninstall events from Adjust.
-The feed uses mParticle's [unified custom event type for attribution events](/developers/server/json-reference#custom-event) to capture an attribution or uninstall postback from Adjust.

-### Attribution Data

-Attribution events have an event type of `Custom Event`, a Custom Event Type of `attribution` and an Event Name defined by the `event_type` attribute.

-### Uninstall Data

-Uninstall events have an event type of `Uninstall`.
+The Adjust feed will send attribution and uninstall events to mParticle.
+The type of event is determined by the Adjust macro `{activity_kind}`.
+If the value is `uninstall`, it will be processed as an Uninstall event.
+All other values will be processed as  Attribution events (see [Adjust's best practices callbacks](https://help.adjust.com/manage-data/raw-data-exports/callbacks/best-practices-callbacks#recommended-placeholders-for-all-callback-urls) for more information):

+* Event Type = `Custom Event`
+* Custom Event Type = `attribution`
+* Event Name - set by Adjust in the `event_type` postback field
+* Custom Attribute `publisher` = set by the Adjust macro `{network_name}`
+* Custom Attribute `campaign` = set by the Adjust macro `{campaign_name}`

 ## Event Data

-Each attribution and uninstall event from Adjust will contain the following, where available:
+Events from Adjust may contain the following identities if available/setup:

 ### User and Device IDs